claudioromero/soccer-league-demo/README.md

 ## Overview
 - The smart contract was tested and published on the blockchain (***Rinkeby***).
 - The contract address is [0xf98100214fd34f67b8b784227638163f15880fc6](https://rinkeby.etherscan.io/address/0xf98100214fd34f67b8b784227638163f15880fc6), available on Etherscan
+- Smart contract code is as efficient as possible (*see the ABI*)
+- Smart contract code is production-safe.
+It does not use the experimental ABI of Solidity.
 - Smart contract security implemented through ***modifiers*** and validations.
-- A simple user interface is also available, for demo purposes. (*HTML5, responsive*)
-- Blockchain queries are also saved in a database (*LevelDB*) for the sake of performance.
-- The API provides endpoints for recording the results of a match as well as for querying the raw data and aggregates table.
 - The smart contract stores the match results only, using efficient Solidity code in order to keep gas consumption at the minimum possible.

 ## Smart contract security
-- The owner of the contract (that would be me, *Claudio*) is the only party who can grant or revoke permissions on the smart contract.
+- The owner of the contract (*that would be me, Claudio*) is the only party who can grant or revoke permissions on the smart contract, for demo purposes.
-- Only the users authorized by Claudio will be allowed to submit match results on the blockchain.
+- Only users authorized by *Claudio* will be allowed to submit match results on the blockchain.
-- Such security scheme was implemented through *"modifiers"* in the smart contract.
+- Such security scheme was implemented through ***"modifiers"*** in the smart contract.
-- As a result, it cannot be gamed even if you inherit from the contract.
+- As a result it cannot be gamed, even if you inherit from the contract.

-## How can I become an authorized party?
-- Email me your public address
-- I will grant you permissions to submit game results on the blockchain.

 ## Can this be gamed?
 Can I hack the scheme through inheritance?
 - Not really, but I encourage you to try - just for kicks :)
 - The smart contract does not expose any public properties due to security reasons, even if you inherit from
 - Also notice that the modifiers will prevent you from revoking my account rights.

+## So how can I become an authorized party?
+- Send me your public address and I will grant you the respective permissions to submit game results on the blockchain.
+- Simple as that.
+- Meanwhile you can post results using the sample credentials I sent you in private.

 ## Database selected
 - The API caches blockchain queries in a database, for the sake of performance.
-- I choose **LevelDB** because it is fast and lightweight, not to mention it is ranked as one of the fastest key-value stores available.
+- I've choosen **LevelDB** because it is fast and lightweight, not to mention it is ranked as one of the fastest key-value stores available.
 - LevelDB is available at https://github.com/Level/level

 ## Code Styling Policy